AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-09-13-unlock-your-careers-potential-effective-11-meetings/unlock-your-careers-potential-effective-11-meetings.md

 > What should I discuss in my 1:1 meetings?
 I often have nothing beyond project updates.

 This is a common concern, and it's crucial to recognise that a 1:1 meeting is more than just a status update session.
-It's an opportunity to connect with your supervisor, discuss your progress, and express your thoughts and concerns.
+It's an opportunity to connect with your manager, discuss your progress, and express your thoughts and concerns.

 ## How to Effectively Prepare for a 1:1